statistik-lehre/rtutorials/README.md

 *This R package is currently under active development.*

-Acquire basic statistics and R knowledge (somewhat) interactively and self paced.
+By installing this package, you add 15 handcrafted lessons to your RStudio Tutorials Pane.
+Get to know basic statistics and R interactively and self paced.

 - **Language**: German